thomas-woehrle/rosbag2csv/README.md

 optional arguments:
   -h, --help       show this help message and exit
   -o , --out-dir   The path to the output directory.
-The directory has to exist already.
 (Default: the current
                    directory)
   -d , --delay     The number of seconds from the beginning of the rosbag-file that the extraction should be delayed by.
                    (Default: 0)